 This file is overwritten every time an extraction is run on a project and contains only the latest summary report.
-If you want to save the summary report for each project for later viewing, specify that intention here.
+If you want to save the summary report for each project for later viewing, then you must specify that intention here.

 - 1 Display the General default project properties.
-See "To display the General default project properties" on page 58. - 2 Click the cell next to Auto save extracting report.
+See "To display the General default project properties" on page 52. - 2 Click the cell next to Auto save extracting report.